 This looks unsuspecting, but in reality, we're already assuming that search plays a role in our audience's journey.
 That could sway the focus of the research.

 Write it on a post-it and stick it on your desk, write it on the whiteboard at every meeting you have, keep it top of mind as you continue your research.
-It will serve as a compass and help you avoid being led astray by interesting data points, curious colleagues, and conflicting internal agendas.
+It will serve as a compass and help you avoid being led astray by interesting data, curious colleagues, and conflicting agendas.

 Check back on the Seer blog for the next installment from our Audience team.
 Sign up for our newsletter to read the latest blogs on audience, SEO, PPC, and more.